Curated with aloha by

 2007

-Matthew D [surname deleted for privacy by Editor]
+Matthew D [surname deleted for privacy by Editor]recycling - England

 A. Hi, Marie, Heather, Matthew --

 E-waste has become a curse on the planet.
-The first problem is that amateur recycling is a wrecking ball that scatters toxic waste everywhere.
-Add to it that the cost of recycling the whole item is so close to break even that the rest of the toxins become unrecoverable and buried everywhere if people do 'cherry picking' on the waste.
-The following video, and there are dozens like it from many major environmental organizations, explains why leaving the scrapped electronics whole is a pivotal ingredient in the world gaining control over the e-waste problem:
+The first problem is that amateur recycling scatters toxic waste everywhere.
+Add to it that the cost of recycling the whole item is so close to break even that the rest of the toxins become unrecoverable and just get buried everywhere if people pick through the waste recovering the easiest of the gold.
+The following video, and there are dozens like it from many major environmental organizations, explains why leaving scrapped electronics "whole" is the pivotal ingredient in the world gaining control over our e-waste problem:

 Regards,